Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day2/exercise1/description.md

 ```

-Make sure to ask the names of all your classmates
+Make sure to ask the names of all your classmates!! :)